robcharlwood/you-judge/README.md

 The Python code is all unit tested as a bare minimum with integration and end to end tests added for particularly complex parts of functionality.

+## Calling all Front end Engineers

+This project is accepting pull requests on pretty much anything front end.
+I'm a backend Engineer by trade, and whilst I can make things look good, I can't do it as well as you lot can. :) Themes, JS, optimisations, progressive enhancement etc its all good!
+All PR's very, very welcome.

 ## Authors

 * **Rob Charlwood**